CALL FOR FREE CONSULTATION

 EMDR vs. Somatic Therapy:

-Somatic therapy focuses on the body's awareness of trauma as a pathway to releasing it, while EMDR uses bilateral stimulation combined with cognitive processing to help the brain reprocess the entire traumatic memory.
+Somatic therapy is focused on body awareness of trauma as a means of release, whereas EMDR is a strategy using bilateral stimulation combined with cognitive processing to help the brain reprocess the full traumatic memory.

 EMDR vs. Medications:

 Need help choosing?
-Consult Dr. Invia for personalized guidance
+Book a FREE EMDR Consult with Dr. Invia for personalized guidance

 Does EMDR Work for Non-PTSD Conditions?